fabiuslongo/sw-caspar/README.md

 eShell: main >
 ```

-Now sw-caspar is ready.
+Now sw-caspar is ready for running.
-Unless you delete the owl file or choose to create another ontology, the agent will try to load every time the file specified in confi.ini.
+Unless you delete the OWL 2 file or choose to create another ontology, the agent will try to load every time the file specified in config.ini.

 ### IoT commands and routines